A teen on the Alaska Airlines flight had his shirt ripped off when the door plug blew. A stranger tried to help calm him down.

 Bartlett said she is a mom of teenagers.
 "I can't even imagine.
 To be him in that situation, and to be thrown out of the plane like that," she said.
 "His seatbelt saved his life.
 And he lost his phone.
 He lost his laptop.
 But I'm so glad it wasn't worse.
 And I can't imagine being his mom in that situation.
 She pulled him back in.
 And then the flight attendants helped them find safe seats.
 But it is so scary."

 The flight took off from Portland International Airport at 4:52 p.m.
-Pacific Standard Time.
+Pacific time.
 After the incident, the pilot told air traffic control that the flight had depressurized.
-The plane reached approximately 16,000 feet – about six minutes into the flight – before descending again and landed back in Portland at around 5:30 p.m.
+The plane reached approximately 16,000 feet – about six minutes into the flight – before descending again and landing back in Portland at around 5:30 p.m.

 Despite there being a gaping hole in the wall of the plane, Bartlett said the plane felt "under control."
 "Yes, it was windy.
 And when I looked over my shoulder, I could see a big hole in the side of the plane, which was not ideal," she said.
 "But, it did not feel like we were doing a nosedive into the ground.
 So, that helped.
 And I knew that the only thing we could do was just stay buckled in.
 Keep our masks on.
 The flight attendants helped everyone right away."

+Bartlett was rebooked on a different flight, and she successfully reached her destination that same night.

+"It was very scary to go on another plane," Bartlett said.
+"But honestly it was probably the best thing to do, because otherwise, that memory of that flight would have been my last memory of flying, and I don't know if I ever could have flown again."

-Late Friday night, Alaska Airlines said in a statement it was taking "the precautionary step of temporarily grounding our fleet of 65 Boeing 737-9 aircraft."
+Alaska Airlines said in a statement on Friday that it was taking "the precautionary step of temporarily grounding our fleet of 65 Boeing 737-9 aircraft."

 "Each aircraft will be returned to service only after completion of full maintenance and safety inspections.
 We anticipate all inspections will be completed in the next few days," the statement continued.
 In a later statement, and the airline said they had conducted inspections on a quarter of their 737-9 planes with "no concerning findings."
 Aircraft will return to service "as their inspections are completed with our full confidence," the statement said.